Interstellar Incorporated – A Civilian Space Odyssey v0.2.2 – LE GUIN 2.2 COMPATIBLE (alpha)

 - Slaver ships, in the same vein as above – countries who participate in the slave trade will have slaver ships transporting the "merchandise."

 - 2.2 is going to expand the number of resources in the game, which will greatly increase the interestingness of this mod, since there will be many more goods that need to be supplied to different colonies, but I may also eventually revamp the resource system myself as well.

 - Expanded piracy.
 Obviously, all of these trade supply lines make your empire’s economy and pops more vulnerable.
 Pirates will be more unpredictable, and will seek to attack vulnerable targets, potentially interrupting those all-important supply lines.
 Of course, this is a viable tactic for enemy empires to pursue as well.
 Some pirates may even disguise themselves as civilian ships until the time is right.

 - Neutral criminal elements, for example smugglers and neutral slave traders, may also bolster your economy… But may increase the strength of pirates as well.
 Probably will be tied into the crime function in 2.2 – colonies with higher crime levels spawn these kinds of ships more.

 - Corporations, which will be factions in your empire, who will build their own mining stations, and, based on an empire law which determines corporate freedom, may field their own defensive fleets to protect their ships from piracy, and may even lay claim to whole systems outright.
 Of course, they will also owe a portion of their incomes as tax.
 Corporations may even build corporate headquarters on planets, and… stuff.

 - Energy-producing buildings are still required on planets to run local buildings, but that’s it.
 Your INCOME will be based on tax rates, levied on all of the above described economic activity of your empire.

 - Very long term plan, probably – versions of all above described civilian ships for every graphical culture.
-I have to learn to model!
+I would have to learn to model first!

 Buttjunkie’s EG – Basic Map Icons